If Trees Could Sing: David Olney & the White Oak

 Singer-songwriter David Olney talks about the white oak and the benefits that trees provide us.

-David Olney is known as a songwriter's songwriter, a master craftsman among tunesmiths.
-He has released more than 20 albums in his career, which began in the 1970s.
-His music has been featured in ABC-TV's Nashville, and his songs have been recorded by such artists as Emmylou Harris, Linda Ronstadt, Del McCoury, Tim O'Brien and others.
+David Olney, a revered Nashville songwriter, passed away in January 2020 while performing onstage at the 30A Songwriters Festival in Florida.
+He was known as a songwriter's songwriter, a master craftsman among tunesmiths.
+He released more than 20 albums in his career, which began in the 1970s.
+His music was been featured in ABC-TV's Nashville, and his songs have been recorded by such artists as Emmylou Harris, Linda Ronstadt, Del McCoury, Tim O'Brien and others.

 White Oak Facts